30 Years of Advancing Health Equity

 National CLAS Standards

-The HHS Office of Minority Health releases the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health Care to improve health care quality and advance health equity.
+HHS OMH releases the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health Care to improve health care quality and advance health equity.

 -